trustpilot/ilenia/README.md

 ### TimeAgo

-Use this component for relative dates (1 year ago, 2 minutes ago etc.)
+Use this component for relative dates (1 year ago, 2 minutes ago etc.):

 ```javascript
 import { TimeAgo } from 'ilenia';